 Keratin entrapment within the soft and hard palates causes Epstein pearls.

 Epstein pearls are observed in nearly 60% to 85% of newborn infants.
-Among the different racial groups, Japanese newborns are most commonly affected (up to 92%), followed by Caucasians and African-Americans.
+Among the different racial groups, Japanese newborns are most commonly affected (up to 92%), followed by whites and African-Americans.
 No gender predilection has been observed through the years.

 In one study, Epstein pearls were more common in infants born to multigravida mothers, also with those with higher birth weight.
-One study done in Turkey found that Epstein's pearls were less frequent in post-term babies in comparison with pre-term and term ones.
+One study done in Turkey found that Epstein's pearls were less frequent in post-term babies in comparison with preterm and term ones.
 A greater rate seen in term babies was reported.
 (Moosavi et al.).

 Near the end of the 8 weeks in utero, the palate begins its development.
 Each maxillary process generates a lateral palatine process within the mouth.
-These processes are horizontal and shelf like, growing from the lateral aspect of the mouth toward the midline and downward.
-Between the 10 to the 11 weeks in utero, the lateral palatine processes meet and fuse with each side and with the much smaller premaxillary process and the nasal septum; palatal fusions normally are completed by the end of the 4 months of gestation.
+These processes are horizontal and shelf-like, growing from the lateral aspect of the mouth toward the midline and downward.
+Between the 10 and the 11 weeks in utero, the lateral palatine processes meet and fuse with each side and with the much smaller premaxillary process and the nasal septum; palatal fusions normally are completed by the end of the 4 months of gestation.